-Ringkjøbing Landbobank's long-term GLC deposit rating is A3, with stable outlook.
+Ringkjøbing Landbobank's long-term GLC deposit rating is A3 (on review for downgrade), with stable outlook.
 The rating is equal to the bank's A3 BCA and does not include systemic support uplift.

 Foreign Currency Deposit Rating

 Ringkjøbing Landbobank's A3 foreign currency deposit ratings are unconstrained given that Denmark, in common with other EU members, has a country ceiling of Aaa.